Blog: Snow overnight, blizzard conditions for the Eastern Shore

 Why is there a Blizzard Warning for the Eastern Shore?
 That’s where winds will be the highest, visibility will be the lowest and snow totals will be highest.

-Snow will begin across the area late this evening into the overnight.
-Some of the heaviest amounts of snow are expected overnight as many of you sleep.
-By Saturday morning, the snow will be slowly tapering off from west to east.
-However, with this being a drier snow there will still be some blowing and drifting of the snow through Saturday.
+Snow began across the area late Friday evening into the overnight.
+Some of the heaviest amounts of snow were overnight.
+By Saturday morning, the snow was expected to slowly taper off from west to east.
+However, with this being a drier snow, there will still be some blowing and drifting of the snow through Saturday.
 In addition, if you’re driving across any of the bridge/tunnels, there could be some sea spray.

 Winds will be a BIG factor with this system.
 Through the day Saturday, gusts will be in the 30-45 mph range – with slightly higher gusts of 50 possible on the Eastern Shore.
 This could cause some scattered power outages and lead to blowing and drifting of the snow.
 With the wind, the feels like temperature (aka wind chill) will be lower too – with those values in the teens to single digits in spots through Saturday.